samuelim01/tp/docs/UserGuide.md

 To navigate through your extensive lists, a user-friendly scroll bar is provided.

-<pic src="images/understanding-interface/lists.png" alt="Screenshot of the guest and vendor lists"> <br>
+<pic src="images/understanding-interface/lists.png" alt="Screenshot of the guest and vendor lists"></pic>

 <div style="page-break-after: always;"></div>